tmatilai/vagrant-proxyconf/README.md

 Many programs (wget, curl, yum, etc.) can be configured to use proxies with `<protocol>_proxy` or `<PROTOCOL>_PROXY` environment variables.
 This configuration will be written to _/etc/profile.d/proxy.sh_ on the guest.

+Also sudo will be configured to preserve the variables.
+This requires that sudo in the VM is configured to support "sudoers.d", i.e. _/etc/sudoers_ contains line `#includedir /etc/sudoers.d`.

 #### Example Vagrantfile

 ```ruby